 • Acute stress leads to a rapid rise in caloric expenditure, while chronic stress results in a sustained but lower increase.

-See also How many calories burned during p90x
+See also How many calories are in heineken light

 While it’s tempting to think that this increased caloric expenditure during stress could be beneficial for weight management, it’s important to note that chronic stress and its associated negative effects can outweigh any potential benefits.
 As stress can disrupt sleep patterns, impair digestion, and influence food choices, it’s crucial to find healthy ways to manage and reduce stress levels, rather than solely relying on its potential caloric-burning effects.